Nzacyp/Nzacyp/README.md

-- 👋 Hi, I’m @Nzacyp
+- 👋 Hi, I’m @Cyprien
-- 👀 I’m interested in ...
+- 👀 I’m interested in software engeneering
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Software engineering.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ICT
-- 📫 How to reach me ...
+- 📫 you can reach me by twitter@cyprienza

 <!---
 Nzacyp/Nzacyp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.